-Our proximity to the mountains and open spaces with trees makes it possible to breathe clean air despite the main road nearby and enjoy sounds reminiscent of a village.
+Our proximity to the mountains and trees, when they’re not on fire every summer, makes it possible to breathe clean air and enjoy sounds reminiscent of a village, despite the main road nearby.
 I await nightfall and the sound of the nightbird.

-I came to know the nightbird’s call when I lived in a small village outside Olympia.
+I came to know the nightbird’s call when I lived in a village outside Olympia.
 The first lesson I got — delivered calmly, as if to explain drinking a glass of water — was how to handle a snake when (not if) one falls on me in the garden.
-Not easily frightened but not a lover of snakes either, I paid close attention and tried to stay away from all trees and arches with growing vines.
-A half hour later, a snake fell on my boyfriend’s father; he beat it with a stick and showed it around before throwing it in the trash.
+Not easily frightened, but not a lover of snakes either, I paid close attention and tried to stay away from all trees and arches with growing vines.
+A half hour later, a snake fell on my boyfriend’s father; he beat it with a stick and paraded around the limp trophy before throwing it in the trash.

-Later, I had the chance to view a tzitziki from up close after my boyfriend scouted an unsuspecting target on a tree, pounced like a panther and caught it gently between his fingers.
+Later, I had the chance to view a tzitziki (cicada) from up close after my boyfriend scouted an unsuspecting target on a tree, pounced like a panther and caught it gently between his fingers.
 “No kill,” he said.
-After being deafened many a times in summer, I was surprised to see such a small bug — and a rather adorable gray spotted one, at that.
+After being deafened many a times in summer, I was surprised to see such a small bug, and a rather adorable gray spotted one at that.
 Observation complete, he was free to go.

 After sundown, there was a distinctive ‘birp’ noise in the distance, which could be heard at consistent intervals and sounded solitary.
 “What kind of bird is that, and is it calling for another bird?”
 I asked.